-The City shares responsibilities with the City of Rancho Mirage for the provision of library

-Wells does not have any revenues or expenditures, or personnel associated with the provision of library services.368 The Rancho Mirage Library and Observatory is located at 71-100 Highway 111 in Rancho Mirage.
+The City shares responsibilities with the City of Rancho Mirage for the provision of library services.
+The Rancho Mirage Public Library provides resources and services to meet the informational, educational, and cultural needs of the Indian Wells community.368 The City of Indian Wells does not have any revenues or expenditures, or personnel associated with the provision of library services.369 The Rancho Mirage Library and Observatory is located at 71-100 Highway 111 in Rancho Mirage.

-367 Source: City of Indian Wells website, "Rancho Mirage Public Library"
+368 Source: City of Indian Wells website, "Rancho Mirage Public Library"